aharonium/opensiddur.org/posts/HTML/miscellanea/pedagogy/some-thoughts-on-gods-proper-ineffable-name-by-shoshana-michael-zucker.html.md

 <body>
 Title: Some thoughts on God's proper, ineffable name, a d'var tefillah by Shoshana Michael Zucker<br />
 Primary contributor: shoshana-zucker<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=19614">http://opensiddur.org/?p=19614</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=19614">http://opensiddur.org/?p=19614</a>
 <p />
 <hr />